MaimoonaAbid/Air-University-admission-chatbot-using-machine-learning/README.md

 # Chatbot Deployment with Flask and JavaScript

 In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.

-This gives 2 deployment options:

-- Deploy within Flask app with jinja2 template
+- I'll Deploy within Flask app with jinja2 template
-- Serve only the Flask prediction API.
-The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.

 ## Initial Setup: